shtse8/SotiMediaOrganizer/README.md

 This command makes `smo` available directly from your terminal.

-## 🔥 Usage
+## 🔥 Simple and Powerful Usage

-Here’s how to get started with SMO.
-The command structure is designed to be intuitive and flexible:
+Start organizing your media with a single command:

 ```bash
 smo -s /path/to/source -t /path/to/target